Follow my step-by-step guide to learn how to start a blog in 2021 and make money online.

 - Creative freedom – You can share your knowledge and express your creativity through a blog while earning money.

-Grab a cuppa and settle in because this blog post will take you through every single detail to keep in mind while setting up your blog.
+Grab a cuppa and settle in because this blog post will take you through every detail to keep in mind while setting up your blog.

 How to start a blog and make money in 8 detailed steps